JuanCgarcia09/JuanCgarcia09/README.md

 <div>
  <p>
-Electronic engineer, with strong knowledge in TCP/IP and programming in C#, JavaScript, HTML, SQL, Python and .Net.
+Electronic engineer, with strong knowledge in communications and programming in C#, JavaScript, HTML, SQL, Python and .Net.
 I've been working on navigation system in autonomous vehicles based on predictive control applying machine learning, deep learning and artificial intelligence (AI).

 I have excellent design & coding skills, as well as an ability to convert requirements into exciting online applications.
 </p>